 Suomenlinna, the ‘fortress of Finland’, straddles a cluster of car-free islands connected by bridges.
-The Unesco World Heritage site was originally built by the Swedes as Sveaborg in the mid-18th century.
-Several museums, former bunkers and fortress walls, as well as Finland's only remaining WWII submarine, are fascinating to explore; its tourist office has info.
+This Unesco World Heritage site was originally built by the Swedes, as Sveaborg, in the mid-18th century.
+Visually striking and historically evocative, it offers at least a day's diversions: several museums, bunkers and fortress walls, and Finland's only remaining WWII submarine.
 Cafes and picnic spots are plentiful.

 At Suomenlinna's main quay, the pink Rantakasarmi (Jetty Barracks) building is one of the best preserved of the Russian era.
-It holds a small exhibition and the helpful, multilingual tourist office, with downloadable content for your smartphone.
+It holds a small exhibition and the helpful, multilingual tourist office, which offers downloadable content for your smartphone.
 Guided tours of Suomenlinna depart from here.

 From the main quay, a blue-signposted walking path connects the key attractions.
 By the bridge that links Iso Mustasaari and the main island, Susisaari, is Suomenlinna-Museo, a two-level museum covering the history of the fortress.

 The most atmospheric part of Suomenlinna, Kustaanmiekka, is at the end of the blue trail.
 Exploring the old bunkers, crumbling fortress walls and cannons will give you an insight into this fortress, and there are plenty of grassy picnic spots.
 Monumental King’s Gate was built in 1753–54 as a two-storey fortress wall, which had a double drawbridge and a stairway added.
 In summer you can get a water bus back to Helsinki from here, saving you the walk back to the main quay.